hadesain/catconvert/readme.txt

 Currently these are a number of Youtube Wordpress plugins that we support:

-- Default Wordpress behavior without any wordpress plugin
+- Default Wordpress behavior without any wordpress plugin (mediaelements.js is not supported yet)
 - Smart YouTube PRO
 - Viper's Video Quicktags
 - YouTube Embed